anair-it/camel-cookbook/README.md

 ### Zookeeper leader election

+This recipe covers zookeeper and IBM MQ usage in camel.

 1. Open a terminal and run `mvn clean package` and `java -jar target/camel-cookbook.jar`
 2. Open multiple terminals and run `java -jar target/camel-cookbook.jar` to create a cluster connected to a zookeeper ensemble
 2. Put multiple messages in CAMEL.IN
 3. Check logs to make sure only node is processing the message
 4. Shutdown one of the camel-cookbook instance
 5. Drop a message again and verify that another node has claimed leadership and processed the message

+### Hazelcast caching
+The recipe covers putting a snappy compressed data into cache and then retrieving it later.
+Refer unit tests.